google/codeworld/web/help/GuideUnit1.md

 **********************************************************************************

-While this may not seem much simpler, it does make it easier to understand the structure of the expression  You can see that the entire expression is an application of the `drawingOf` function, which has one argument.
+While this may not seem much simpler, it does make it easier to understand the structure of the expression.
+You can see that the entire expression is an application of the `drawingOf` function, which has one argument.
 And you can look closer at the argument to see what its pieces are.